Prayash-Das/TrialMatcher/README.md

 ### 3. Output Example

-The output is saved in a file such as `eligible_trials_output_12345.json` and may look like this:
+The output is saved in a file such as `eligible_trials_output_12345.json` and looks like this:

 ```json
 {